port-labs/port-docs/docs/complete-use-cases/sdlc.md

 ```

 :::info
-Recall that you created a Relation from the service Blueprint to itself, allowing you to map dependencies between your services.
-If you want to add a service that `notification-service` depends on, you can do that by adding the following `relations` key to the `port.yml` (some services were added as an example):
+Before, you created a Relation from the service Blueprint to itself.
+That Relation allowed you to map dependencies between your services.
+If you want to add a service on which `notification-service` depends, add the following `relations` key to the `port.yml` (notice some services were added as an example):

 ```yml showLineNumbers
 relations: